mdigambia/wp-and-db/wpII-and-dbII/README.md

 - Mark the assignment
 - implement the the form handles and make sure data is save to the JSON server
 - Implement the search/filtering a contact
+- Assignment - Implement if the user look for a contact that is not in the contact it should say  contact not there.

+## Week 6

+- Implement the contact view page (send the designs)
 - Assignment - Install Mongo DB Comunity server and Compass and read the MongoDB docs

-## Week 6

 - Intro to Mongo DB